 The month of April saw changes occur to our daily lives that many of us (myself included) would have thought to be impossible had it not actually happened.
-The way we make a living, the activities we participate in for creation and even the food that we eat- everything changed at the drop of a hat due to the COVID-19 virus pandemic.
-What we were left with were various stay at home orders the intent of which were to protect us from getting sick.
+The way we make a living, the activities we participate in for creation, and even the food that we eat- everything changed at the drop of a hat due to the COVID-19 virus pandemic.
+What we were left with was various stay-at-home orders the intent of which was to protect us from getting sick.

-In the event that you still have questions about how possession exchanges have been impacted by the stay at home orders, today’s blog post from the Law Office of Bryan Fagan is for you.
+If you still have questions about how possession exchanges have been impacted by the stay-at-home orders, today’s blog post from the Law Office of Bryan Fagan is for you.
 Say, for instance, that you have been ill for the better part of April and your ex-husband has had possession of your son for the entire month of April.
 Since you are now on the mend and able to see your child you may need a refresher or explanation as to how things are different now than they were in earlier months this year.

 Stay at home orders make possession exchanges more challenging

-Whatever your perspective on these various stay at home orders is, I think it is tough to argue that they have not made possession exchanges more challenging.
+Whatever your perspective on these various stay-at-home orders is, I think it is tough to argue that they have not made possession exchanges more challenging.
 Simply going up to your ex-spouse’s home with your car door open and waiting for your child to jump in is not possible right now.
 Your ex-spouse may be ill, you may be ill or your child may even be ill.
-You may need to work more during this time period because you are an employee of a business or government entity that is “essential.”
-As a result, the manner in which you exchange possession of your child (either pick up or drop off) will have changed.
+You may need to work more during this period because you are an employee of a business or government entity that is “essential.”
+As a result, how you exchange possession of your child (either pick up or drop off) will have changed.

 The point that I would make to you is that you can always make changes to possession schedules later.
-There is no reason to risk anyone’s health or safety in the short term just to ensure that a drop off/pick up of your child occurs on the date and time stated in your family court order.
-Obviously it is a smart idea to communicate with your child’s other parent and to make sure he or she is aware if you are feeling under the weather, but if you cannot be there to pick up your child due to an illness then that is hardly a good reason for a lawsuit to be filed against you.
+There is no reason to risk anyone’s health or safety in the short term just to ensure that a drop-off/pick-up of your child occurs on the date and time stated in your family court order.
+It is a smart idea to communicate with your child’s other parent and to make sure he or she is aware if you are feeling under the weather, but if you cannot be there to pick up your child due to an illness then that is hardly a good reason for a lawsuit to be filed against you.